Reporter's Guide to Arizona's Legal Community

 Southern Regional office: 270 N. Church Ave., Tucson, AZ 85701-2215

 The State Bar of Arizona, the Arizona Supreme Court and the Superior Court of Arizona are three core components of Arizona's legal system.
 This guide provides members of Arizona's media with an overview on how the legal system operates within the state and includes contact information and web links.

 The State Bar of Arizona is a non-profit association that operates under the supervision of the Arizona Supreme Court.
 The State Bar regulates all Arizona attorneys, who must be licensed to practice in this state, maintain membership in the State Bar and meet all other Supreme Court requirements.

 The State Bar operates a lawyer regulation system that seeks to protect the public from harm caused by the unethical conduct of attorneys.
-The organization's activities are funded through membership dues and revenue generating programs and services.
+The organization's activities are funded through membership fees and revenue generating programs and services.
 The State Bar is not a state agency and is not funded by tax dollars.

 State Bar Board and Governance